-In 2015, the Committee reviewed its overall director compensation program in light of the responsibilities and time commitments expected of directors.
-As part of this process, the Committee considered a Willis Towers Watson assessment of director compensation trends and other information concerning director compensation.
-After considering this information, the Committee elected to make only one change in 2015, to increase the director's annual stock retainer from \$110,000 to \$120,000, which was effective as of the July 14, 2015 Board meeting.
+In 2016, the Committee reviewed its overall director compensation program in light of the responsibilities and time commitments expected of directors.
+As part of this process, the Committee considered director compensation trends and other information concerning director compensation.
+After considering this information, the Committee elected to make two changes in 2016, to increase the director's annual Board cash retainer from \$47,500 to \$50,000 and to increase the director's annual stock retainer from \$120,000 to \$125,000, both of which were effective as of the July 11, 2016, Board meeting.

-Directors receive a cash annual retainer in the amount of \$47,500, paid quarterly, for Board service, and an award of shares of Common Stock with a market value of \$120,000 on the date of the award.
+Including these adjustments, directors receive a cash annual retainer in the amount of \$50,000, paid quarterly, for Board service, and an award of shares of Common Stock with a market value of \$125,000 on the date of the award.
 The lead director receives an annual retainer of \$20,000.
 Directors receive \$2,500 for attendance at each Board meeting and the annual stockholders' meeting, plus expenses, and \$1,000 for each telephonic Board and Committee meeting.
 Each Personnel and Compensation Committee, Nominating and Governance Committee and Investment Policy Committee member receives an annual retainer of \$3,000, with the chairperson of each receiving \$10,000; Committee members also receive \$2,500 per meeting, plus expenses.
 Each Audit Committee member receives an annual retainer of \$5,000, with the chairperson receiving an annual retainer of \$15,000; Committee members also receive \$2,500 per meeting, plus expenses.
 Directors who are our employees are not compensated for service as directors or Committee members or for attendance at Board or Committee meetings.